MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 * [Migrate to Business Central Online from Dynamics GP](migrate-dynamics-gp.md)
 * [Upgrading from Dynamics NAV to Business Central Online](../upgrade/Upgrade-Considerations.md#online)

-Use the same assisted setup to set up a connection to the intelligent cloud but still remain on-premises.
-For the list of on-premises solutions that currently supported for connecting to the intelligent cloud, see [Which products and versions are supported for connecting to the intelligent cloud?](./faq-intelligent-cloud.md#which-products-and-versions-are-supported-for-connecting-to-the-intelligent-cloud) in the FAQ.

-In the following sections, you're working in your [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online tenant and connecting it to your on-premises database.
-Either because you are migrating from on-premises to online, or because you are connecting to the intelligent cloud.
+In the following sections, you're working in your [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online tenant and connecting it to your on-premises database as part of migrating from on-premises to online.

 > [!TIP]
 > we recommend that you start the migration by running the assisted setup from a company other than the company that you are migrating data to.
 For example, sign into the demonstration company, CRONUS, and start the process there.
 This way, you can make sure that all users are logged out of the original company and the target company.
 This is especially important when you migrate from [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises current version because you can run the migration tool multiple times.